 The so-called “positive current” is from positive to negative.
 The “electron flow” is from negative to positive.
 The word “current” means electron flow from negative to positive.
 The figure below shows the difference between positive current and electron flow.

 Electrons flow along with some kind of path going from one point to another.
 This path is called a circuit.
 If the path has no gaps to stop the flow of electrons, the circuit is said to be complete or closed.

 In case the path has a gap that the electrons cannot cross- for example, a break in a wire where the ends are separated by air- the circuit is said to be open.
 If another pathway provides an easier way a short circuit for the electrons to go from one point to another, that part of the circuit is said to be shorted.
-The figure below shows the circuit that is complete, open, and shorted.
+The figure below shows the circuit that is complete, open, and short.

 This term is the correct name for what is often called “voltage” or “electromotive force.”
 Potential difference is a measure of how much potential energy an electron has in one place compared to another place.

 The greater the potential energy, the more work an electron can do in going from one place to the other.
 The potential energy of each electron also determines how much current will flow from one point to another in a given circuit.